gammapy/gammapy/docs/index.rst

 News
 ----

-Coming up:
+To get notifications for Gammapy releases, join the `Gammapy mailing list`_.

 * November 16 - 20, 2015 --- `Python for gamma-ray astronomy 2015`_ workshop at MPIK, Heidelberg

-To get notifications for Gammapy releases, join the `Gammapy mailing list`_ or follow `Gammapy on Twitter`_.

 * August 13, 2015 --- Gammapy **0.3** release.
 See changelog: :ref:`gammapy_0p3_release`
 * August 2015 --- `Gammapy poster and proceeding at ICRC 2015`_
 * May - August 2015 --- `Manuel Paz Arribas GSoC 2015 on observation handling and cube background modeling`_